soskek/vqvae_chainer/README.md

 ## MNIST reconstruction

-Reconstuction from 2 embedded points, each of them are sampled from 50 discret points.
+Reconstuction from 2 embedded points, each of them are sampled from 50 discrete points.
 (50 patterns x 50 patterns)

 ```
 python train_vae.py -g 0 --vqvae -z 20 -u 200
 ```

+After training, you can see reconstructed digits as jpgs in directory `./result`.